tjip-b/RushHour2/README.md

 ## Running the tests

-To run our program, specify the board and the algorithm used.
-Use this format:
+To run our program, please read through the following documentation.
+Things to be filled in as argument will be **bold**:
 ```
 python rushhour.py <board> <algorithm> <depth/breadth (for depth_first)> <pruning method> <movement method>"
 ```